shakna-israel/NecromancersApprentice/docs/010-Chapter-Ten.md

 He glared, "I have my orders, Emmanuel.
 You know I have to carry them out."

 "I know," the man said gravely, "But I would spare my friend the horrors of battle.
-You will be replaced by a doppleganger.
+You will be replaced by a doppelganger.
 Your army will return home.
 Once Kyle Kilroy has resurrected, you will be returned to your people."

 Antonio ground his teeth, but he knew there was little he could do.